gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Parameters and keying material include a new Group Identifier (Gid) for the group and a new Master Secret for the OSCORE Common Security Context of that group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).

-The Group Manager MUST support the Group Rekeying Process described in {{sec-group-rekeying-process}} and based on the Basic Rekeying scheme defined in Section 8.2 of {{I-D.palombini-ace-key-groupcomm}}.
+The Group Manager MUST support the Group Rekeying Process described in {{sec-group-rekeying-process}}.
+Future application profiles may define alternative message formats and distribution schemes to perform group rekeying.

 # Joining Node to Authorization Server {#sec-joining-node-to-AS}

 This section describes how the joining node interacts with the AS in order to be authorized to join an OSCORE group under a given Group Manager.
 In particular, it considers a joining node that intends to contact that Group Manager for the first time.

-The message exchange between the joining node and the AS consists of the messages Authorization Request and Authorization Response defined in {{I-D.palombini-ace-key-groupcomm}}.
+The message exchange between the joining node and the AS consists of the messages Authorization Request and Authorization Response defined in Section 3 of {{I-D.palombini-ace-key-groupcomm}}.

 In case the specific AS associated to the Group Manager is unknown to the joining node, the latter can rely on mechanisms like the Unauthorized Resource Request message described in Section 2 of {{I-D.ietf-ace-dtls-authorize}} to discover the correct AS to contact.